esp-rs/std-training/book/src/03_4_http_server.md

 # A simple HTTP server

-We're now turning our board into a tiny web server.
+We're now turning our board into a tiny web server that upon receiving a `GET` request serves data from the the it's internal temperature sensor.

 ## Setup